rljacobson/ZSAT/notes.md

 # Generated files

 The z3 build system uses a Python script to generate source files.
 The input to the script are *.PYG files (PYthon Generated files).
 ZSat uses standard JSON as input instead.

-ZSat also uses a fluidity-type
+Configuration parameters in the z3 code base are defined in *.pyg files and generated at compile time.
+In contrast, we read in the parameter database from a JSON file at runtime.

 # Dictionary of terms